farao-community/farao-community.github.io/pages/docs/input-data/crac-json.md

 - on high voltage level side
 - on low voltage level side

----
-💡**NOTE**
+> 💡  **NOTE**
-The side of the threshold is particularly crucial for thresholds:
+> The side of the threshold is particularly crucial for thresholds:
-- in ampere or %Imax of **transformers**, as the current on both sides of a transformer are different
+> - in ampere or %Imax of **transformers**, as the current on both sides of a transformer are different
-- in %Imax of **tie-lines**, as the current limits are usually different on both sides of a tie-line.
+> - in %Imax of **tie-lines**, as the current limits are usually different on both sides of a tie-line.
-- used in applications which involve **AC load-flow** computation, as the flow in one side of a branch is not equal to the flow on its other side (due to losses)
+> - used in applications which involve **AC load-flow** computation, as the flow in one side of a branch is not equal to the flow on its other side (due to losses)

----

 In the examples of the picture above, all the thresholds are defined in megawatt.
 If the thresholds are defined in ampere, or in %Imax, additional data are required in order to handle the conversions:
 - if one threshold of the FlowCnec is in ampere or in percentage of Imax, the nominal voltage on both sides of the threshold must be defined
 - if one threshold of the FlowCnec is in percentage of Imax, the Imax of the FlowCnec on the side of the threshold must be defined

-[Utiity methods](creation-methods) have been developped in FARAO to ease the management of the Imax and nominal voltage during the creation of FlowCnecs.
+[Utility methods](creation-methods) have been developped in FARAO to ease the management of the Imax and nominal voltage during the creation of FlowCnecs.

-#### Optimized and monitored FlowCnecs
+#### Optimised and monitored FlowCnecs
-FlowCnecs can be monitored and/or optimized.
+FlowCnecs can be monitored and/or optimised.

-This notion of monitored/optimized has been introduced by the capacity calculation on the CORE region, and is inherent to the RAO of this region which:
+This notion of monitored/optimised has been introduced by the capacity calculation on the CORE region, and is inherent to the RAO of this region which:

 - maximizes the margin of the FlowCnec with are 'optimzed'
 - ensures that the margin of the 'monitored' FlowCnec is positive.